 This article from E2Language will outline some TOEFL reading tips you can use to practice for the TOEFL reading section.

 At first glance, the TOEFL reading section appears easily misleading!
-20 minutes may seem like loads of time to read a page-length text and answer 12-14 questions.
+36 minutes may seem like loads of time to read two page-length texts and answer 20 questions.
 You’ve read heaps of academic texts, learned tons of new vocabulary, and tried a bunch of practice questions, so you think this will be a breeze, right?

 Fast forward ten minutes and you’re still stuck trying to figure out what “—-” really means.

 Don’t worry friends, it happens to the best of us!
 That is why you should not only spend your study time familiarizing yourself with the question types and a wealth of TOEFL reading material, but also focus on becoming a more efficient reader.